Fort Pitt, Kent: Invalid Depôt and General Military Hospital

 'Asylum For Insane Soldiers’, Fort Pitt.
 Illustrated London News, 1857.

 In 1846 the lunatic asylum for the British Army was moved out of Fort Clarence (and away from Chatham, to the vacant Naval Hospital complex in Great Yarmouth); the following year a smaller "asylum for insane soldiers" was opened in the north-west corner of Fort Pitt, in a former barrack block, (albeit as a place of 'observation and temporary probation' rather than one of ongoing care and treatment).

 Queen Victoria visiting Invalided Soldiers at Fort Pitt Hospital, 1855.

 From March 1854 and onward Fort Pitt had become an important General Military Hospital, with most of the soldiers invalided to Britain from abroad assessed there prior to their discharge.
-This included most of the sick and wounded from the Crimean War and the Indian Mutiny (Queen Victoria came to Fort Pitt on three separate occasions in 1855 to visit soldiers wounded in the Crimea.)
+This included most of the sick and wounded from the Crimean War and the Indian Mutiny (Queen Victoria came to Fort Pitt on 3 March 1855 and the 16 April 1856 to visit soldiers wounded in the Crimea.)
 Florence Nightingale described, at that time, the process whereby 'When a ship arrives with invalids, the bedridden are carried to Fort Pitt, and the convalescents are marched to St Mary's Casemates'.
 (Those at Fort Pitt were under 'hospital discipline', whereas those at St Mary's were under 'a kind of regimental discipline under the adjutant'.)
-During the period of the war in Crimea a total of 14,700 soldiers passed through the Central Invalid Depôt of the British Army at Chatham.
+During the period of the Crimean War a total of 14,700 soldiers passed through the Central Invalid Depôt of the British Army at Chatham.

 At some stage the blockhouse at Fort Pitt had been converted into a 'Casemate Hospital' with five casemated wards.
-During November 1842 to June 1859 two of the casemates were appropriated for the sick women and children of the garrison, for whom it was the only site medical provision available; in the year ending March 1857, 26 sick women (and 7 infectious), 12 sick children (and 31 infectious) and 20 lying-in women were treated there.
-In 1854 psychiatric patients were returned to Fort Pitt from Yarmouth (the hospital there having been requisitioned by the Royal Navy) and housed temporarily 'in the "Pit" or Casemates', a place described as being 'most unfit': 'even the temporary confinement of a lunatic, in a place so destitute of the means of ameliorating his mental condition, must materially lessen the chance of his recovery'.
+During November 1842 to June 1859 two of the casemates were appropriated for the sick women and children of the garrison, for whom it was the only healthcare site provision available; in the year ending March 1857, 26 sick women (and 7 infectious), 12 sick children (and 31 infectious) and 20 lying-in women were treated there.
+In 1854 psychiatric patients were returned to Fort Pitt from Yarmouth (the General Hospital there having been requisitioned by the Royal Navy) and housed temporarily 'in the "Pit" or Casemates', a place described as being 'most unfit': 'even the temporary confinement of a lunatic, in a place so destitute of the means of ameliorating his mental condition, must materially lessen the chance of his recovery'.

 In January 1860 Fort Pitt was selected by Florence Nightingale as the initial site for the new Army Medical School; however, this was only a temporary measure pending the imminent opening of a new General Military Hospital at Netley, near Southampton, which took place in 1863.
 Along with the Army Medical School, the museum and library were moved to Netley in 1863 and the following year the Invalid Depôt was removed from Chatham to Netley, prompting a reassessment of the function and use of Fort Pitt.